 Barbiturates are a class of drugs that act as central nervous system depressants.
 Derived from barbituric acid, these drugs were frequently used by medical professionals as sedatives and anesthetics to treat conditions such as agitation, anxiety, and insomnia.
 However, due to the high risk of abuse and overdose, these drugs are rarely used in the medical community today.
 Benzodiazepines are now usually used in place of barbiturates.

 Abusing barbiturates is extremely dangerous and someone who is addicted to these drugs should seek help from a rehab center that offers programs designed to help them overcome their addiction.
-At Cascade, we have a fully trained staff dedicated to helping you get through this troubling time.
+As one of the leading treatment centers for barbiturate abuse near Seattle, we have a fully trained staff dedicated to helping you get through this troubling time.
 We recognize that you may be scared to enter rehab for barbiturate addiction; that’s a perfectly normal feeling.
 We will do everything in our power to make you feel comfortable and safe as you recover.
 You can recover from this addiction and have the life you’ve always dreamed of.

 Men and women who abuse barbiturates usually do so in order to achieve a relaxed and sleepy feeling.
 They may use barbs as a way to help them calm down from a stimulant they have taken, to relieve extreme stress, or to escape from negative emotions or feelings.
 Without proper treatment, the abuse of barbiturates can be devastating.
 After prolonged abuse, those who have not died due to an overdose are at increased risk for developing pneumonia, bronchitis, and other serious health consequences.
 As you become a slave to your addiction, you may begin to lose individuals who are close to you because they no longer can sit by and watch you destroy yourself.
 You may have lost your job, run out of money, or are facing legal charges.
 There is no good that can come out of continued barbiturate abuse.

-We truly believe that for an addiction disorder treatment program to be successful we cannot simply focus upon the presenting symptoms – we need to take the whole person into consideration.
-All aspects of what make you who you are need to be included in the recovery process, including your physical, emotional, mental, and spiritual needs.
+We truly believe that for care offered at an addiction disorder treatment center to be successful we cannot simply focus upon the presenting symptoms – we need to take the whole person into consideration.
+All aspects of what make you who you are need to be included in the recovery process, including your physical, emotional, and mental needs.
 We also believe that each of our patients have rights, responsibilities, and choices when it comes to their addiction treatment.
 Our approach to treatment empowers our patients so that they are able to be involved in their own mental health care.

 If you arrive at our center physically dependent on barbiturates or any other substances, your first stop will be our detoxification program.
 The detox process is done to safely and effectively rid your body of any drugs or alcohol.
 During this process, you will be monitored by a medical physician and a team of nurses around the clock in order to ensure your safety.